yonatanzxc123/PIPQ-Java-Multicore-Project/README.md

 - `IndexedHeapLeader` is the proposed variation: a global indexed min-heap plus per-thread max-heaps.
 - `Pipq` wires the worker and leader levels together with `CNTR_MIN`, `CNTR_MAX`, and per-thread leader counters.
 Its default constructors use `LeaderLinkedList`; `Pipq.withIndexedHeapLeader(...)` creates the heap variation.
 - `PipqStats` exposes instrumentation for insert paths, leader operations, worker heap operations, and delete-min calls.
+- `PipqLogger` is the logging hook interface used by `Pipq`.
+- `NoopLogger` is the default, dependency-free logger implementation — safe for the course server.
+- `ConcurrentLogger` is the log4j2-backed async logger implementation — local debugging only, see above.
 - `MppRunner` benchmarks both `OG_PIPQ` and `HEAP_PIPQ`.

 ## Scope